 The tender will be executed in accordance with the Tender Bylaws detailed in the following link: http://merci.haifa.ac.il/index.php/en/ education/posts-from-educational-Committee, and submission of a candidacy to the tender will be considered as consent to all such tender conditions and bylaws.

 For further details and questions, please contact Ms. Rotem Dori at: merci@univ.haifa.ac.il.
-The Responsible Parties for the tender are

-Dr. Gil Rilov, National Institute of Oceanography, rilovg@ocean.org.il and Dr. Shiri Zemah Shamir, IDC Herzliya, shiri.zemahshamir@idc.ac.il.
+For information or questions on this tender, please contact the Responsible Parties, Dr. Gil Rilov, National Institute of Oceanography, rilovg@ocean.org.il and Dr. Shiri Zemah Shamir, IDC Herzliya, shiri.zemahshamir@idc.ac.il.

 Appendix A – Application to Receive Funding to Participate in a Workshop/Convention/Training/Course in Israel or Overseas – Tender to Assist in Funding Participation in a Convention/Workshop/Training/Course in Israel or Overseas in the Sea Sciences Field for Students Holding an Advanced Degree (Master’s, Doctorate, or Postdoctorate) and Technical Staff in Institutions Participating in The Mediterranean Sea Research Center for Israel – Year A 5771